FinnS17/nutrition-cluster-analyzer/README.md

 # 🥗 Nutrition Cluster Analyzer

 A Streamlit-powered application to **analyze, cluster, and visualize daily nutrition data** using machine learning.
-Upload your food tracking data (e.g. from Cronometer, Apple Health, etc.), and the app will detect common dietary patterns such as calorie surplus, protein distribution, and macronutrient balance.
+Upload your daily nutrition data ( or use the provided dataset) together with personal information like your weight and maintenance calories.
+If you don’t know your maintenance calories, the app can estimate them for you.
+It will then analyze, cluster, and label your days based on your dietary patterns.

 ---

 ## 🚀 Features

 ✅ Upload your own CSV nutrition data
-✅ Automatically preprocess and normalize data
 ✅ Calorie need calculation (Harris-Benedict formula)
 ✅ KMeans clustering with optimal `k` selection
 ✅ Automatic labeling of eating patterns
 ✅ Visual summaries of the patterns found
 ✅ Optional dataframe output with cluster assignments
-✅ Configurable thresholds via `config.yaml`
+✅ Configurable labeling thresholds via `config.yaml`

 ---